infoShare/BitbucketRevert/README.md

 Bitbucket Revert is a chrome extension for Bitbucket pull request merge revert script generation.

 ### Features:
+  - Implemented 2 options:
+	+ Commit reverted changes
-  - Create new branch with reverted changes
+	+ Create branch for reverted changes and bitbucket pull request
-  - Automatically creates pull request for newly created revert branch
   - Flexible configuration
   - Simple usage

 ### Requirements:
  - **Windows** - using batch script to execute actions
- - **Git** and **curl** on PATH Environment Variable

 ### How it works